+(*) The number is estimated by copying anchor results for BQTerrace at QP22

 Conclusion

 This contribution proposes modifications to certain identified tools to achieve better operation at 12-bit internal bit depth.
 It is asserted that the objective results indicate a reasonable trade-off in terms of BD-rate improvements and run-time impacts.
 It is suggested to include the modifications in ECM and enable 12-bit internal bit depth for ECM CTC.